 Healthy soil, water and farmland: How we’re building sustainable supply chains

-Cargill RegenConnect, for example, pays farmers like Tyler to adopt regenerative agriculture practices that improve soil health and benefit the environment.
-The program provides farmers a financial incentive for improved soil health, helps customers achieve their carbon reduction goals and helps our planet by decarbonizing the agriculture supply chain.
+Cargill RegenConnect™, for example, pays farmers like Steve who adopt regenerative agriculture practices that improve soil health and benefit the environment.
+The program provides farmers a financial incentive, helps customers achieve their carbon reduction goals and helps our planet by decarbonizing the agriculture supply chain.

 Ultimately, it is one of several ways Cargill is working to create more sustainable — and resilient — agriculture supply chains around the globe.